shinsteve/udacity-carnd-lanelines-p1/writeup.md

 1. Extrapolate the left and right lane by averaging the lines.
 1. Draw the lane image and blend it with src image.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by: separating line segments into left line vs. the right line.
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by separating line segments into left line and right line.
 This is done by:
 - Their slope ((y2-y1)/(x2-x1)).
--- At the same time, the parameter "slope_thr" is used to remove the line other than lane.
+    - At the same time, the parameter "slope_thr" is used to remove the line other than lane.
 - The position (right half or left half) of line segments.

 After that, the position of each of the lines are averaged into one line segment.
 By using linear equation corresponding to that segment, we can extrapolate the top and bottom of the lane.

-![alt text][diagram1]

 ### 2. Identify potential shortcomings with your current pipeline